IlievskiV/IlievskiV.github.io/_blog/2023-01-18-code-carbon.md

 In this blog post we will take a look at the **CodeCarbon** Python library and its importance in the mission to track the AI carbon footprint.
-Finally, we will experiment a bit and make a demonstration of training a toy neural network in Keras on the IMDb sentiment analysis dataset in oreder to track the CO2 emissions.
+Finally, we will experiment a bit and make a demonstration of training a toy neural network in Keras on the IMDb sentiment analysis dataset in order to track the CO2 emissions.

 # What is CodeCarbon?